Yggdroot/LeaderF/README.md

  - `:LeaderfBufTagAll`<br>
  Launch LeaderF to navigate tags in all opening buffers.

+ - `:LeaderfFunction`<br>
+ Launch LeaderF to navigate functions or methods in current buffer.

+ - `:LeaderfFunctionAll`<br>
+ Launch LeaderF to navigate functions or methods in all opening buffers.

 Once LeaderF is launched:

  - `<C-C>` : quit from LeaderF.